 But the approval for EE to begin its 4G delivery ahead of rival operators has already caused anger.
 Ofcom had previously stated its determination to oversee a competitive implementation of 4G, and announced last month that the bandwidth auction would take place later this year with a rollout following in 2013.
 Yet its claims that consumer benefits outweigh competition concerns sees EE trump fellow operators with a launch coming earlier than expected.

-Vodafone, which has persistently vented its frustration at EE’s plans to launch 4G before it and other firms, told Tech Radar, "We are frankly shocked that Ofcom has reached this decision.
+Vodafone, which has persistently vented its frustration at EE’s plans to launch 4G before it and other firms, said, "We are frankly shocked that Ofcom has reached this decision.
 The regulator has shown a careless disregard for the best interests of consumers, businesses and the wider economy through its refusal to properly regard the competitive distortion created by allowing one operator to run services before the ground has been laid for a fully competitive 4G market.”